On Tight FPT Time Approximation Algorithms for k-Clustering Problems: Introduction

 Cohen-Addad, Gupta, Kumar, Lee and Li \cite{DBLP:Cohenaddad2019} studied the $k$-median and metric $k$-means problems in FPT time, obtaining approximation factors of $1 + \frac{2}{e} + \epsilon$ and $1 + \frac{8}{e} + \epsilon$ respectively.
 On the negative side, these approximation factors are tight in FPT time under the assumption $\text{FPT} \neq W[1]$ \cite{DBLP:Cohenaddad2019}.
 For the capacitated $k$-median problem, Cohen-Addad and Li \cite{cohen2022fixed} developed a tight $3$-approximation in FPT time.
-More recently, \cite{Abbasi2023} proposed an Efficient Parameterized Approximation Scheme (EPAS) for the minimum-norm $k$-clustering problem on metrics with bounded $\epsilon$-scatter dimension, which include Euclidean metrics, metrics of bounded doubling dimension and planar metrics.
+More recently, Abbasi, Banerjee, Byrka, Chalermsook, Gadekar, Khodamoradi, Marx, Sharma, and Spoerhase \cite{Abbasi2023} proposed an Efficient Parameterized Approximation Scheme (EPAS) for the minimum-norm $k$-clustering problem on metrics with bounded $\epsilon$-scatter dimension, which include Euclidean metrics, metrics of bounded doubling dimension and planar metrics.
 This scheme achieves a $(1+\epsilon)$-approximation in $g(k, \epsilon)\cdot \poly(n)$ time, for some function $g$ on $k$ and $\epsilon$.

 Goyal and Jaiswal \cite{tcs/GoyalJ23} studied FPT time approximation algorithms for a family of constrained clustering problems, with the objective of minimizing the $z$-th power of the maximum connection distance for any $z > 0$.
 A main constraint they consider is the \emph{cluster-size constraint}: we are given $k$ size bounds $r_1, r_2, \cdots, r_k \geq 0$, and the partition $(O_1, O_2, \cdots, O_k)$ of clients must satisfy $|O_1| \leq r_1, |O_2| \leq r_2, \cdots, |O_k| \leq r_k$ (the partition can be arbitrarily permuted).
 They also considered many other constraints such as lower bounds on cluster sizes, color constraints, and fault-tolerant requirements.
 They developed a general FPT-time framework for these problems that achieve an approximation ratio of $2^z$ for $k$-center-type problems (where facilities can be put anywhere in the metric), and $3^z$ for $k$-supplier-type problems (where facilities can only be put at specified locations).
 Both ratios were shown to be tight under GAP-ETH.